hyperledger/firefly/deploy/charts/firefly/README.md

       enabled: true
 ```

-The `Job` will be named with the FireFly version in use, and will be automatically replace and re-run whenever the
+The `Job` will be named with the FireFly version in use, and will be automatically replaced and re-run whenever the
 version is updated indicating the expected schema could have potentially changed.

 Additionally, FireFly itself can apply its own schema migrations.
 However, this is not recommended for production use